So many Spanish podcasts, so little time!

 - You can learn lots of new topics

 - You can choose to listen to as much or as little as you want depending on your schedule

 9 Great Spanish Podcasts You Should Be Listening To

 So without further ado, here are 9 really great podcasts for your learning and listening pleasure.

 1. Audiria (website)

 Audiria is fresh, fun and fabulous.
 This lively and engaging podcast series for all levels of Spanish language learners was conceived by two Malaga-based brothers as a non-profit enterprise.
 Their aim is to promote the Spanish language and culture and all the podcasts are free.
 Audiria is a rich source of material and when we say rich we really mean it.
-There is a new Spanish podcast every single day!
+While this podcast is not regularly updated, there are 820 podcasts as of May 2020!
 Each one is tagged on the basis of language complexity so the student can know whether it’s suitable for their current level.
 The podcasts are in Spanish and cover a large variety of real-life situations.
 Nothing sounds artificial or staged, and the learning is supported by exercises and other resources.